pierre-dejoue/factorio-blueprints/README.md

 Version: 1.1.110
 ```

-Finally one can extract the exchange string for the "T" junction blueprint:
+Finally one can extract an exchange string for the "T" junction blueprint:

 ```
 $ python ./blueprints.py -f railway.txt --index 3 --exchange